Last updated: 2026-04-20

 Should You Buy the 2022 Chevrolet Blazer?

-The 2022 Chevrolet Blazer scores 79/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 79/100, the 2022 Chevrolet Blazer lands in "Good" territory — acceptable, but not class-leading.
 2022 is year 4 of the Third generation (reintroduced as Crossover).

 Compared to the 2023 Chevrolet Blazer, which scored 1 points lower.
 See also the 2021 Chevrolet Blazer for an earlier comparison.